ucrcsedept/course-support/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

 Place your breakpoint at line 15, which is `cin >> input;`.
 Run your debugger on this program, and input a number greater than 5 so we can really see the recursive depth of the program.

-> Note: If you "step in" and the debugger ends up opening another file, that means you have stepped into the function defined by the C++ standard library.
-There's no need to waste time in there, so whenever you end up in that place, just step out.

 Keep stepping in and **stop** when you see `n == 1`, in other words, when we get down to the base case.
 You could set a watch expression to do this.
 This will help us see how recursion works.
 Notice that as you keep stepping in, `n` is the only variable that isn't a junk value.
 This is because recursive algorithms *divide* the problem until it cannot get any smaller (base case), then *conquer* the problem by solving the base case and progressively solving the bigger subproblems until it gets back to the original problem.
 This is the *divide* portion, as we have gotten down to the base case of `n == 1`.

 > Note: When debugging a recursive function, it is useful to set a watch expression for your base case, so you can quickly see if you reach your base case or not.